-Youth-owned establishment refers to the owner's age of the establishment which is not less than 18 years old and not more than 30 years old on the date of appointment.
+Youth-owned establishment refers to the owner's age limit is not less than 18 years old and not more than 30 years old on the date of appointment.
 At least 51 per cent and above of the equity held by a youth OR the Chief Executive Officer or Managing Director is a youth that owns at least 10 per cent of the equity.